open-learning-exchange/open-learning-exchange.github.io/pages/faq.md

 *Q: I named my repo incorrectly by not naming it &lt;username&gt;.github.io, can I rename it or I need to delete it?*
 You need to delete it and start over.
 Navigate to the misnamed repo and click the settings tab or enter `https://github.com/YOUR-USERNAME/YOUR-MISNAMED-REPOSITORY/settings` in your browsers URL bar.
 Next, scroll down to the Danger Zone section of the settings and click '*Delete this repository*'.
 Read the warnings and then type in the name of the repo to confirm.

-Q*: What do I do if I already have a github.io with my username?*
+*Q: What do I do if I already have a github.io with my username?*
 You have a couple of options.

 1. If you are not using the repo anymore you can delete it and then follow the [First Steps.]( http://open-learning-exchange.github.io/#!pages/firststeps.md)